7 Best SOFLETE Alternatives for Tactical Athletes (2026)

 Which program is best for military selection prep?

-Programs that emphasize structured progression, endurance systems, and load carriage, such as Combat Fitness, are typically better suited for selection preparation.
+Programs that emphasize structured progression, polarized endurance training, and progressive load carriage, such as Combat Fitness are better suited for SFAS, BUD/S, RASP, and similar pipelines than general tactical fitness platforms.

 Are there cheaper alternatives to SOFLETE?